 Although it contains figures, statistics, and facts, unstructured data is usually text-heavy or configured in a way that’s difficult to analyze.
 Social media posts, for example, might contain personal opinions, topics that are being discussed, and feature recommendations.
 However, this information is difficult to process in bulk.
 First, specific bits of information must be extracted and categorized, then analyzed to gain usable insights.

 Structured data, on the other hand, is often numerical and easy to analyze.
-It’s organized in a pre-defined structured format, such as Google Sheets, where data is added to standardized columns and rows relating to pre-set parameters.
+It’s organized in a pre-defined structured format, such as Excel and Google Sheets, where data is added to standardized columns and rows relating to pre-set parameters.
 The framework of structured data models is designed for easy data entry, search, comparison, and extraction.

 There is also semi-structured data, which is also text-heavy data but loosely organized into categories or “meta tags.”
 This information can be easily broken into its individual groups, but the data within these groups is, itself, unstructured.
 Email is a good example of this: you can search your email by Inbox, Sent, and Drafts, but the email text within each category has no pre-set structure.